 The star of the stars?

-In the recent years, a handful of images using more developed instruments and techniques were captured.
+In recent years, a handful of images using more developed instruments and techniques were captured.
 In 2017, the Atacama Large Millimeter/Submillimeter Array (ALMA) provided what is still the sharpest image of Betelgeuse ever.

 A strange dimming behavior